-In theory the value of an interest in a business, or in a professional practice, depends on the future benefits that will accrue to that interest, with the value of the future benefits discounted back to a present value by an appropriate discount (capitalization rate).
+In theory the value of an interest in a business, or a professional practice, depends on the future benefits that will accrue to that interest, with the value of the future benefits discounted back to a present value by an appropriate discount (capitalization rate).
 The discount rate is a critical element.
-The difference of a point or two may make a significant difference in value.
+The difference of a point or two makes a significant difference in value.

 In a buyout agreement, the partners or other shareholders may buyout the interest of a party who is withdrawing.
 Is this buyout agreement evidence of value?

 Yes, but it is not controlling.
 The judge may also consider other evidence of value.